Yaksha: Ruthless Operations: Production

-Sol Kyung-gu and Park Hae-soo were confirmed to cast in the film in December 2019.
+Sul Kyung-gu and Park Hae-soo were confirmed to cast in the film in December 2019.
 The cast line up was confirmed on December 31.
 Script reading was held on December 17 and principal photography began on December 31, 2019.
 Filming was wrapped up in the first half of 2020.

 Release

 Since the film couldn't be released in theaters due to the COVID-19 pandemic, it was released on over-the-top streaming platform Netflix on April 8, 2022.

 Reception

 Audience response

 In the week from April 4 to April 10, Yaksha: Ruthless Operations was at 3rd place in the Global Top 10 weekly list of the most-watched Netflix films (Non-English) with 12.54 million viewing hours.
 It topped the most streamed movie list in the Asian region.

 Critical response

 The review aggregator website Rotten Tomatoes reported a 67% approval rating, based on 6 reviews with an average rating of 6/10.